 Once you have their attention, you need to keep it and entice the customer to follow through on your mailshot.
 Use positive and subliminal messages such as 'when you contact is' rather than 'if' and use bold and clear fonts to detail how the consumer can contact you to take advantage of your offer.
 Whether you give a phone number, website address or even a QR code, give them a choice of options for contacting you to guarantee a sale.

 Direct mail is far from dead and can offer you a great return on your investment, so get those mailshots designed and out the door today!

-For more information on the direct mail and print management services offered by Baker Goodchildplease feel free to get in contact today or follow us on Facebook or Twitter.
+For more information on the direct mail and print management services offered by Baker Goodchild please call us today or instead follow us on Facebook or Twitter.